jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/mount.rst

    PSM/ECM Si steel mounting bracket and 80-20 plate

-There are also some aluminum brackets but these should be rare.
+There are also some aluminum brackets, but these should be rare.

 .. figure:: /images/Si/PSM-Si-80-20-bracket-red.jpeg
    :width: 300